ProShares - UltraPro Short QQQ (SQQQ) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - UltraPro Short QQQ (SQQQ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.14B, listed on NASDAQ, carrying a beta of -3.08 to the broader market.
-ProShares UltraPro Short QQQ seeks daily investment results, before fees and expenses, that correspond to three times the inverse (-3x) of the daily performance of the Nasdaq-100 Index. public since 2010-02-11.
+ProShares - UltraPro Short QQQ (SQQQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $2.25B, listed on NASDAQ, carrying a beta of -3.20 to the broader market.
+This ProShares fund is designed to provide daily returns that are three times the opposite (or inverse) of the Nasdaq-100 Index's daily movement, calculated before deducting any fees and expenses. public since 2010-02-11.

 Spot Price